goodluck-codetest/codetest/data/data.md

 US Treasury department publish announcement of their upcoming bond issuances, the objective is to build a pipeline for this dataset.
 Please implement a scraper to scrape the website: https://treasurydirect.gov/auctions/upcoming/
 And design the schema and implement a point in time database to save all data that could possibly be of interest so it can be retrieved in the future for backtest purposes.
 Below are some specific requirements:
-- Please implement the scraper and perform data check.
+- Implement the scraper and perform data check.
-- The scraper is supposed to run daily.
+- Design job scheduler to run scraper in daily basis.
 - Databases can be in any format you are familiar with, preferably in kdb or just a binary file that can be loaded in python.
 - For the schema design, please be specific regarding the key/index to be applied.
+Submit final schema or sample data in tablular formats
 - Please note that the events might be cancelled or auction date/cusip could be up to changes.
 That information should be captured by the job.

 2. Future Series Construction